stnolting/neorv32/README.md

 "Artix" and "Vivado" are trademarks of Xilinx Inc.

-"Cyclone", "Quartus Prime Lite" and "Avalon Bus" are trademarks of Intel Corporation.
+"Cyclone" and "Quartus Prime Lite" are trademarks of Intel Corporation.

 "iCE40", "UltraPlus" and "Radiant" are trademarks of Lattice Semiconductor Corporation.